Patrick Yazbek

 Patrick Yazbek (born 5 April 2002) is an Australian professional soccer player who plays as a defensive midfielder for Major League Soccer club Nashville SC and the Australia national team.

 Early life

+Yazbek was born in Liverpool, New South Wales, Australia, and is of Lebanese descent.
+His father was born in Lebanon, while his mother was born in Australia to Lebanese parents.

 Having begun playing soccer aged three, Yazbek joined Austral Soccer Club's under-5s.
 In 2010, he moved Football NSW's "Skill Acquisition Program".
 Yazbek then played for other youth teams, namely Club Marconi, Sydney United, Western Sydney Wanderers and Sydney FC.